ScottWorks/React-Notes/Intro-To-React.md

 * The DOM, or Document Object Model, is the interface for HTML and XML documents.
 It allows us to provide the structure, style, and content of a webpage.

-  * The DOM decomposes the webpage into nodes and objects that allow programs written in JavaScript and other languages to interact with the webpage.
+  * The DOM decomposes the HTML elements into nodes and objects that allow programs written in JavaScript and other languages to interact with the webpage.
+The DOM provides an API interface that allows developers to query and modify objects and nodes.
+For example `.getElementByID()` is a method that the DOM extends to Javascipt.

   * ["The DOM was designed to be independent of any particular programming language, making the structural representation of the document available from a single, consistent API.
 Though we focus exclusively on JavaScript in this reference documentation, implementations of the DOM can be built for any language..."](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)